aslamdoctor/wp-mcp-boilerplate/README.md

 ### Step 1: Create a New Tool Class

 Create a new PHP file in the `includes/` directory for your tool.
-Follow this naming convention: `class-your-tool-name-tool.php`
+Follow this naming convention: `class-YOUR_TOOL_NAME-tool.php`

 ### Step 2: Extend the BaseTool Class